coccoinomane/anon-integration-guide/projects/convex/README.md

 - Withdraw all of my liquidity from ETH-stETH Convex pool on Ethereum
 - Withdraw half of my liquidity from ETH-stETH Convex pool on Ethereum
 - Withdraw my sreUSD lending position from Convex
+- Withdraw only my unstaked tokens from ETH-stETH Convex pool on Ethereum

 Please note that:

 - The tool will unstake & withdraw the tokens in one transaction.
-- TODO: The percentage refers to the staked amount.
-If the tool detects tokens that are deposited in Convex but not staked, it will ask the user if they want to withdraw them too.
 - Any existing rewards will be claimed too.
+- By default, the percentage refers to the staked amount of tokens.
+However, if the tool detects unstaked tokens as well, it will ask the user if they want to withdraw them too.

 ## Claim rewards